-Prescription
+Course Prescription

-- 1. Click the Patient Search task - 2.
-Click the entry from the table of patients that corresponds to your newly imported patient - 3.
-Prescription information is stored in the Course - 4.
-Click edit under the Course entry in the patient overview tree - 5.
-Fill in Clinical Goals - 1.
-Choose the structure from the dropdown to add your goal - 2.
-In this example we will set a minimum dose to the PTV at 79.2Gy and the maximum dose at 85.5Gy as shown below - 6.
+Prescription information is stored in the Course and must be added prior to making a treatment plan for a new patient.

+- 1. Open the patient after importing the CT and Structure Set - 2.
+Open the Patient Course (note: it will automatically open if the patient is freshly created) - 3.
 Next proceed to Prescriptions - 1.
+Select Create New Prescription

-Select New Prescription - 2.
-For this example the dose will be 79.2Gy in 44 fractions to the PTV - 3.
-Label and Description are free text fields that allow you to "name" each Prescription and provide any description or notes necessary to distinguish between each in the case of multiple prescriptions.
+- 2. Select PTV from the Prescription drop down menu - 3.
+For this example the dose will be 79.2Gy in 44 fractions to the PTV (as shown below)

+- 4. Label and Description are free text fields that allow you to "name" each Prescription and provide any description or notes necessary to distinguish between each in the case of multiple prescriptions.
 You must enter a "name" in the Label in order to proceed.
-You are free to enter your own values in these fields for this walkthrough
+You are free to enter your own values in these fields for this walkthrough.
+Click Add when completed - 4.
+Fill in the Clinical Goals - 1.
+Choose the structure from the dropdown to add your goal - 2.
+In this example we will set a minimum dose to the PTV at 79.2Gy and the maximum dose at 85.5Gy as shown below

-- 7. Click Done to complete the Course editing - 8.
-You can now click on the patient's name, "SBRT PROSTATE", on the top line to return to the Patient Overview tree
+5. Click Done to complete the Course editing